 - 5.1.
 If required, provide an Alarm Pressure Switch (P fig.1), to either activate an electric alarm, or shut down desired equipment.
 Connect it according to manufacturer instructions. - 5.2.
-If required, provide a Water Motor Alarm, it shall be assembled and installed according to instructions within it's package. - 5.3.
-It is recommended practice to provide an "Inspector s Test Connection" on the hydraulic release system.
-The inspector s Test Connection should be equipped with a ball valve (normally locked closed) capable of being opened to simulate the opening of a release.
+If required, provide a Water Motor Alarm, it shall be assembled and Installed according to instructions within its package. - 5.3.
+Provide for a suitable air compressor, nitrogen or an air maintenance device.
+See "Pneumatic System Pressure Requirements". - 5.4.
+Low air pressure switch is optional; it may be utilized in the Dry pilot line entrée in order to supervise the maintained pneumatic pressure.